 One of the most confusing Chinese tea color terms is hong cha, which refers to fully oxidized teas that are what we call black tea in the West.
 The name comes from the reddish color of the infusion.
 Dutch and British traders did not know this and called it black tea because the leaves are dark in color.
 The name stuck even though we now know that the Mandarin word for black tea refers to an entirely different category.
 A big part of the reason is that it was not known by tea drinkers outside of China and its bordering countries until fairly recently.

 When red tea isn’t red tea

 Rooibos is an herbal tisan native to South Africa that is often called red tea.
 This can make things confusing because hong cha means red tea but only refers to teas that are made from fully oxidized leaves of Camellia Sinensis.

 Heicha, which can be translated to English as black or dark tea, is a category of teas that are fermented.
 The most well-known types are sheng and shu puerh from Yunnan Province.
 There are also other fermented teas from other parts of China, like Liu An, that fall into this category.
 Teas can be fermented naturally, which can be sped up by storing them in a humid environment, or through a purposeful inoculation of microbes.

 Chinese Tea Color Terms Infographic

 I put together an infographic of these terms that can be saved for future reference.
 If you found this post helpful, please share it with your tea-loving friends or on social media.

 Did any of these Chinese tea color terms surprise you?
+What tea terms do you want to know more about?
 Let me know about it in the comments below!